gnosischain/cryo-indexer/README.md

 │   └─ Use: backfill (creates state tracking)
 └─ Data has gaps/holes?
     └─ Use: fill-gaps (finds and fills missing data)

+🕐 Have incorrect timestamps?
+└─ Use: fix-timestamps (corrects '1970-01-01' timestamps)
 ```

 ### Key Differences: Fill-Gaps vs Historical vs Backfill